Samnieng1/api-fetch/README.md

 # RAWG.io API Fetch Project

 This project is a front-end application built with React, Vite, styled with Tailwind CSS, and uses Axios for HTTP requests.
-The application fetches data from the RAWG.io API and displays it in a user-friendly interface.
+The application fetches data of genre list and trending games from the RAWG.io API and displays them in a user-friendly desktop interface.
+It is not responsive yet.

 # Installation